FAT CONTENT – How To Supercharge Your Website Like The Big Mac Did For McDonalds

 By ensuring that you create big content that is evergreen, you increase the pay-off of your investment and time in creating it with more views and increased exposure for your business.

 Big Content Is Worth The Risk?

-Too many people focus on the risks associated with investing so much time and effort into creating long form pieces of content.
-What if you hit publish and you only get a trickle of traffic which dies out within weeks?
+Too many people focus on the risks associated with investing so much time and effort into creating long-form pieces of content.
+What if you hit publish and you only get a trickle of traffic that dies out within weeks?

 Readjust your thinking! – Big content requires planning and much thought.
 You can’t just come up with a title for your piece and go from there.